 Development is a cascade of highly dynamic, time-critical, complex processes involving many signalling molecules and receptors that act to regulate cell proliferation, migration, adhesion and differentiation.
 This results in the formation of complex tissues, which further organise to effect organogenesis.
 Plexins are large transmembrane proteins that act as receptors for the semaphorin family of signalling proteins.
-Semaphorin-plexin signalling controls cellular interactions that are critical during development as well as in adult life stages (reviewed by Perala et al. 2012).[1]
-Semaphorin signalling modulates changes to both actin and microtubule organisation and therefore to the overall cytoskeleton, cell morphology, cell adhesion and cell motility (reviewed in Alto & Terman[2]).
+Semaphorin-plexin signalling controls cellular interactions that are critical during development as well as in adult life stages (reviewed by Perälä et al).
+Semaphorin signalling modulates changes to both actin and microtubule organisation and therefore to the overall cytoskeleton, cell morphology, cell adhesion and cell motility (reviewed in Alto and Terman2).

-The plexin gene family was originally identified in humans, and members were grouped according to the domain structure of the encoded proteins.[3, 4] Nine genes have been identified in both humans and mice, with class A plexins consisting of 4 genes (A1-A4), class B of three (B1-B3) and classes C (C1) and D (D1) of one each.[1, 4] Plexin family members share a common structure, with extracellular and intracellular portions.
+The plexin gene family was originally identified in humans, and members were grouped according to the domain structure of the encoded proteins.^{3 4} Nine genes have been identified in both humans and mice, with class A plexins consisting of four genes (A1-A4), class B of three (B1-B3), and class C (C1) and class D (D1) of one each.^{1 4} Plexin family members share a common structure, with extracellular and intracellular portions.
 The extracellular portions contain a sema domain that binds with semaphorin ligands to activate signalling, as well as two or three PSI (plexin, semaphorin and integrin) domains and two or three glycine-proline rich IPT (immunoglobulin, plexin and transcription factor) domains.
-The intracellular portions are highly conserved[5] and contain two R-Ras GAP motifs and one set of Plexin Rho-GTPase Association Motifs (PRAMs).
+The intracellular portions are highly conserved5 and contain two R-Ras GAP motifs and one set of Plexin Rho-GTPase Association Motifs.

-Class B plexins have an additional intracellular C-terminal PDZ interaction domain[6] and an extracellular cleavage site for proprotein convertases.[1]
-Plexin B2 (PLXNB2) participates in axonal guidance and cell migration.[7]
-It is expressed widely but it also demonstrates a specific temporospatial pattern of expression throughout development, and its expression is distinct from that of other plexins, suggesting non-redundancy.[8]
-RNA transcripts are detectable in mice from early fetal stages to adulthood within the brain.[9]
-In situ hybridisation in E14 mouse embryos revealed high expression within several regions of the central nervous system, including many regions of the brain and retina.[8]
-Expression was also high in the developing tooth bud, oral epithelium and in cartilage, with lower expression also detected in the cochlea, lung, kidney, epidermis and intestine.[8]
-The exact role of PLXNB2 in tooth development is currently unknown, but semaphorins and plexin B1 have been found to be important for innervation of tooth buds[10] and for dental stem cell migration ex vivo.[11]
+Class B plexins have an additional intracellular C-terminal PSD95, DLG1 and ZO1 (PDZ) interaction domain6 and an extracellular cleavage site for proprotein convertases.
+Plexin B2 (PLXNB2) participates in axonal guidance and cell migration.7 It is expressed widely but it also demonstrates a specific temporospatial pattern of expression throughout development, and its expression is distinct from that of other plexins, suggesting nonredundancy.8 RNA transcripts are detectable in mice from early fetal stages to adulthood within the brain.
+In situ hybridisation in E14 mouse embryos revealed high expression within several regions of the central nervous system, including many regions of the brain and retina.
+Expression was also high in the developing tooth bud, oral epithelium and in cartilage, with lower expression also detected in the cochlea, lung, kidney, epidermis and intestine.
+The exact role of PLXNB2 in tooth development is currently unknown, but semaphorins and plexin B1 have been found to be important for innervation of tooth buds10 and for dental stem cell migration ex vivo.11